 When Joan isn’t working, she is…

-On the grant-making committee of the Maine Women’s Fund, serving as a member of the Lex Mundi Women’s Initiative Recruitment and Retention Task Force, and working with Maine College Circle to promote college aspirations in rural Maine.
-Joan enjoys playing basketball with her son and daughter, and cheering them on as they play football, baseball, soccer, and a variety of other sports.
+Helping to support the American Heart Association by chairing the 2019 Go Red Luncheon, volunteering her time with the Olympia Snowe Women’s Leadership Institute, serving as a member of the Lex Mundi Women’s Initiative Recruitment and Retention Task Force, and frequently speaking on a variety of topics related to women in the workplace and diversity and inclusion.
+Joan enjoys doing just about anything if it’s outside and with her family, including cheering on her son and daughter as they play football, baseball, soccer, and a variety of other sports.
 She also loves nature passionately and dreams of splitting her time between Northern Maine and McCarthy, Alaska.

 JD, Northeastern University School of Law, 1996

 EdM, University of Maine, 1991

 US District Court, Districts of Maine and Alaska